![]() |

 a) Control of Case

-3) Use of diphtheria antitoxin should be considered in addition to antibiotic therapy when clinical findings and consultation with Department personnel support use.
+2) Use of diphtheria antitoxin should be considered in addition to antibiotic therapy when clinical findings and consultation with Department personnel support use.

 b) Control of Contacts

-1) All close contacts (household members and other persons directly exposed to oral secretions of patients with pharyngeal presentation or with direct contact with secretions from lesions with cutaneous presentation) shall be cultured from the nose and from the throat, provided antibiotic prophylaxis, and placed under surveillance for seven days.
+1) All close contacts (household members and other persons directly exposed to oral secretions of patients with pharyngeal presentation or with direct contact with secretions from lesions with cutaneous presentation) shall be cultured from the nose and from the throat, provided antibiotic prophylaxis, and placed under surveillance for seven to ten days.

 3) All previously immunized close contacts should receive a booster dose of diphtheria toxoid-containing vaccines if more than five years have elapsed since their last dose.
+If the close contact is a child and has not received the fourth primary dose or booster, a booster is recommended even if the time since the last dose was received within the past five years.

 4) If close contacts have received fewer than three doses of diphtheria toxoid-containing vaccines, or vaccination history is unknown, an immediate dose of diphtheria toxoid-containing vaccine should be given and the primary series completed.

-non-immune individual who has been exposed, antitoxin should be considered.
+6) In a susceptible individual who has been exposed, antitoxin should be considered.
+This should be followed immediately with active immunization.

 c) Control of Carriers